 - 1 tsp pure vanilla extract

-- 180 grams (1/2 cup) gluten free sourdough starter fed or unfed
+- 180 grams (½ cup) gluten free sourdough starter fed/unfed/discard from the fridge

 - 150 grams (1 cup) chocolate chip plus some for decorating the cookies before baking